 Carpet Disposal Guide

 When you have a new carpet fitted, you’ll normally have to dispose of an old one.
 In addition to the old carpet itself, you are likely to have old underlay and gripper rods to dispose of, plus potentially offcuts and packaging from the new carpet.
 There are a range of ways to dispose of these materials, these include donation and reuse, collection by the retailer who sold you your new carpet, removal by a fitter, paying for a council bulky waste collection, taking it to the dump, hiring a skip or using a man & van waste contractor to take it away.
 This simple how-to guide to carpet disposal is designed to help you decide which option is best for you.
+But if you live in London and want a super cheap, fast solution check out our sister site LoveJunk, which finds your cheapest available licensed waste collector in seconds

 - Retailers – ask your retailer if they’ll dispose of it for you